orsonteodoro/muslx32/README.txt

 -wayland (dunno)
 -weston (segfaults)
--pulseaudio (cannot connect pavucontrol or pulseaudio apps) -webkit-gtk just blank screen, jit is broken it works for 2.0.4 but it doesn't work when applied to 2.12.3.
+-pulseaudio (cannot connect pavucontrol or pulseaudio apps) -webkit-gtk just blank screen, jit is broken.
+JavaScriptCore works for 2.0.4 on x32 works on standalone but it doesn't work when applied to 2.12.3.
 2.0.4. is unstable and crashes out a lot.
+Also, it seems that the LLint won't work alone until you enable the jit.
 Yuqiang Xian of Intel was working on it but stopped in Apr 2013.
 -evdev (semi broken and quirky; dev permissions need to be manually set or devices reloaded) -grub2-install (doesn't work in x32 use lilo)
 -xterm (works in root but not as user)